Chinese Masterpieces

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Jun Ware Vase from the Northern Song Dynasty Featuring an Impressed Tiger Head Design

 This distinguished Jun ware vase from the Northern Song Dynasty exemplifies the artistry of the era.
-Featuring an impressed tiger head design and adorned with extensive purple splashes, the vase is characterized by an intricate network of fine crackle throughout its surface.
+Featuring an impressive tiger head design and adorned with extensive purple splashes, the vase is characterized by an intricate network of fine crackle throughout its surface.
 The vase stands at approximately 9 inches in height, showcasing both aesthetic beauty and historical significance. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Jun Ware Rectangle Brush Washer from the Jun Kiln of the